Last Updated on August 25, 2023 by Soumya

 - If you have had enough of history and culture, try this highly-rated visit to Tolantongo Caves from Mexico City where you can relax in the thermal pools and hike through nature trails.
 Or maybe join this small, hiking group to Iztaccihuatl Volcano.

-Practical information for visiting Mexico City
+Practical information for spending 4 days in Mexico City

 Best time to visit Mexico City

-Winters can be chilly and summers rainy in Mexico City.
-However, if you don’t mind the summer heat and afternoon rains, June – August is a decent, more affordable time to visit Mexico City.
+If you don’t mind the summer heat and afternoon rains, June – August is a decent, more affordable time to visit Mexico City.

 Getting to Mexico City

 The best way is to fly into Mexico City International Airport and then take a taxi/metro/Metrobus from there.
-Here’s a reliable private transfer option that you can use.

 Getting around Mexico City

 Uber is affordable and convenient.
 We ended up using Uber quite a bit on our trip there.
-But beware, traffic in Mexico City is nasty especially during office hours.
-Be sure not to get into a taxi during peak office hours.

 Experience more of Mexico City Read our posts on Mexico City Historic Center | From visiting the ancient ruins of Tenochtitlan to stuffing yourself with tacos, there are many wonderful things to do in the Historic Center of Mexico City.
 Teotihuacan Pyramids | Grab this ultimate guide to visiting Teotihuacan from Mexico City.
 Or check out some of the best Teotihuacan tours in the market.
 Mexico City Landmarks | Wondering what to do in Mexico City?
 See the best Mexico City landmarks.
 Aztec Ruins | From the famous Teotihuacan to the lesser-known Tenayuca, here’s a list of 8 Aztec ruins in Mexico City that you cannot miss. |